 The National Sheriffs’ Association recognizes that all communities have different needs in securing their schools.

-National School Safety Resources (NSSR) is a new initiative centered around promoting and accelerating multidisciplinary efforts to build, maintain, and manage schools that are safe from violence; in particular from law enforcement perspective with a focus on active shooter and other mass casualty hostile events.
+The NSA School Safety Resource Site is a new initiative centered around promoting and accelerating multidisciplinary efforts to build, maintain, and manage schools that are safe from violence; in particular from law enforcement perspective with a focus on active shooter and other mass casualty hostile events.
 It will endeavor to support all communities in creating school environments that minimize the potential threats and maximize the potential survivability, while providing insight to public safety and recognizing that the first responsibility of a school is to educate.

 An Obligation to Ensure Our Schools are Zones of Safety

 Concerned about the increasing incidence of school violence, the National Sheriffs’ Association (NSA) has moved to address the myriad of challenges surrounding this serious issue.
 Assuredly, everyone has a real and moral obligation to ensure our schools are zones of safety.
 While school violence is a valid national concern, it has an immediate effect most felt in local jurisdictions.